5 Things to Consider If You’re Thinking About Hip Surgery

 After a day or two in the hospital, you should be able to get out of bed and move around with the assistance of a walker or crutches.
 At this point, you should be able to return to a normal diet, and when you’re not relaxing, you’ll work with a physical therapist who will help you become active again.

-After three days or so, you should be able to talk short distances on your own, and you may be able to return home.
+After three days or so, you should be able to walk short distances on your own, and you may be able to return home.
 If you’re wondering what to expect after hip replacement, it’s important to note that everyone is unique.
 Your hip surgery recovery time may vary depending on your health.
 While you’re preparing for hip surgery, your doctor will be able to provide a realistic timeline for your surgery.

 For the next week or so, you will need nurses to care for your incision to prevent infection.
 You will also need to move around as much as possible, ideally with the help of a physical therapist.
 After approximately two weeks, the staples from your incision are taken out and you can bathe or shower again.